ntvviktor/Musicify/README.md

 3. Then in the frontend, fetch chunks of audio data in byte-range specified at the request headers.

 ### Inspiration
 How Spotify streams most of their songs is extremely inspirational to me.
-Hence I want to learn and similate this particular function to discover.
+Hence I want to learn and simulate this particular function to discover.